+Identify what actions you have taken to incorporate the lessons-learned from previous inspection of EQ programs.

 TASKS: 1.
 Read the references in sufficient detail to perform adequately in accordance with the requirements of the evaluation criteria.

 2. Meet with your supervisor, or the person designated to be your resource for this activity and discuss the answers to the questions listed under the evaluation criteria.